 Do you have a passion for literature?
 Do you want to explore the relationships between literary texts, other media and the cultures that produce and consume them?
 Study English Literature at Liverpool Hope and you will encounter a wide variety of texts from medieval right through to contemporary literature.
 As much as possible we try to make the experience of literature come alive by not only studying texts in classrooms but also going on various local and national field trips.
-You will also be trained to read and analyse rare books and manuscripts from our library's Special Collections in courses on the history of the book and the history of publishing.
+Single Honours students will also be trained to read and analyse rare books and manuscripts from our library's Special Collections in courses on the history of the book and the history of publishing.

 During your three years of study, you will gain a sound grasp of the contexts and approaches within which English literature can be studied, as well as gaining a sense of the development across periods of English literature.
 You expand your awareness of and sensitivity to the conventions and expectations that shape communication, and the dynamics of these within a given text.
-You also develop a critical appreciation of the ways in which knowledge of other disciplines and their relationships to English literature can contribute to a deeper understanding of literature.
+You also develop a critical appreciation of the ways in which knowledge of other disciplines and their relationships to English literature can contribute to a deeper understanding of literary texts.

 The academic staff teaching the degree have research expertise in a broad range of fields, from late medieval to contemporary literature.
 We pride ourselves on offering a challenging and stimulating degree, and our commitment to small group teaching allows us to help each individual student to develop sophisticated analytical and communication skills through working both independently and in groups.
 We strive to support you in the pursuit of academic excellence.For more details and information about this course visit:

-Politics is a subject that encompasses a range of issues central to an understanding of contemporary society.
-Whether at a local, regional or national level, political decisions affect all citizens and are instrumental in shaping the future of the nation.
-At Liverpool Hope, we address an array of topics that allow us to explore the theory and practical application of politics.
-We look at local issues in Liverpool, the politics of the UK and the EU and consider broader theoretical concepts such as the historical evolution of democracy and how it is implemented in the world today.
+Whether at a local, regional or national level, politics and political decisions affect all citizens and are instrumental in shaping the future of the nation.
+At Liverpool Hope, we address topics that allow us to explore the theory and practical application of politics.
+We look at local issues in Liverpool, the politics of the UK and the EU and consider broader theoretical concepts such as the historical evolution of democracy and how it is practised in the world today.

 Politics is a very dynamic and ever-changing subject.
-We actively encourage debate and discussion amongst our students, and aim to encourage a stronger awareness and appreciation of different points of view.
+We try to engage with politics and political issues as they evolve and change over time, and we actively encourage debate and discussion amongst our students, encouraging a stronger awareness and appreciation of different points of view.
 The study of politics at Liverpool Hope does not just take place in the classroom and the library.
-We organise field trips to regional and national institutions and we support you to get involved with community engagement projects.
-We organise field trips to regional and national institutions and try to engage with politics as it evolves with elections, referendum and the processes of change.
+You will be taught by staff who are experts in their field, and will help you to develop the skills you need to engage critically and knowledgeably with the world and equip you with transferable skills to take into the world of work.